-a.
+- a.
 As directed by the 2017 memo signed by A.M.
-Kurta, the board considered the following factors:

-(1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
+Kurta, the board considered the following factors: - (1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
 Yes.
-The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: PTSD, MDD, Depression NOS, various Adjustment Disorders.

-(2) Did the condition exist or experience occur during military service?
+The Board found that, based off the Board's Medical Advisor's opine, a reviewe of the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation, the applicant has the following potentially-mitigating diagnoses/experiences: PTSD, MDD, GAD, Anxiety Disorder, Mood Disorder NOS - (2) Did the condition exist or experience occur during military service?
 Yes.
-The Board's Medical Advisor found the applicant is 100 percent SC for PTSD.

-(3) Does the condition or experience actually excuse or mitigate the discharge?
+The Board found that, based oft the Board's Medical Advisor's opine, the applicant is 100 percent SC for PTSD. - (3) Does the condition or experience actually excuse or mitigate the discharge?
 Yes.
-The Board determined, based on the BMA's opine, that the applicant's behavioral health conditions mitigate the misconduct.
-Given the nexus between PTSD and the use of substances to self-medicate, the applicant misconduct characterized by wrongful use of marijuana is mitigated.

-(4) Does the condition or experience outweigh the discharge?
+The Board applied liberal consideration and determined, based on the BMA's opine, that the applicant's behavioral health conditions the discharge.
+Given the nexus between PTSD and the use of substances to self-medicate, the applicant's illegal substance abuse is mitigated. - (4) Does the condition or experience outweigh the discharge?
 Yes.
-After applying liberal consideration to the evidence, including the Board Medical Advisor opine, the Board determined that the applicant's Post Traumatic Stress Disorder outweighed the applicant's illegal substance abuse.
+After applying liberal consideration to the evidence, including the Board Medical Advisor opine, the Board determined that the applicant's Post Traumatic Stress Disorder outweighed the applicant's illegal substance abuse offense.